 3. Monitoring and Reporting

-[An important part of ensuring the success of the Service Improvement Plan is to define how each objective of the Improvement Initiative shall be measured and reported.
+[A[An important part of ensuring the success of the Service Improvement Plan is to define how each objective of the Improvement Initiative shall be measured and reported.
 The selection of the proper Key Performance Indicators (KPI), metrics and measurements is done as part of the Initiative Assessment.
-Put here those selected along with the schedule to be applied.]
+Put here in this template those selected along with the schedule to be applied.]p>

 The Table 2 Availability Measuring and Reporting shows how availability shall be measured and reported to check Objective I.